StevenBlack/hosts/alternates/fakenews-social/readme.md

 `--auto`, or `-a`: run the script without prompting.
 When `--auto` is invoked,

 * Hosts data sources, including extensions, are updated.
 * No extensions are included by default.
 Use the `--extensions` or `-e` flag to include any you want.
 * Your active hosts file is *not* replaced unless you include the `--replace` flag.

 `--backup`, or `-b`: Make a backup of existing hosts file(s) as you generate over them.

-`--extensions <ext1> <ext2> <ext3>`, or `-e <ext1> <ext2> <ext3>`: the names of subfolders below the `extensions` folder
+`--extensions <ext1> <ext2> <ext3>`, or `-e <ext1> <ext2> <ext3>`: the names
-containing additional category-specific hosts files to include in the amalgamation.
-Example: `--extensions porn` or `-e social porn`.
+of subfolders below the `extensions` folder containing additional category-specific hosts files to include in the amalgamation.
+Example:
+`--extensions porn` or `-e social porn`.

 `--flush-dns-cache`, or `-f`: skip the prompt for flushing the DNS cache.
 Only active when `--replace` is also active.

 `--ip nnn.nnn.nnn.nnn`, or `-i nnn.nnn.nnn.nnn`: the IP address to use as the target.
 Default is `0.0.0.0`.

 `--noupdate`, or `-n`: skip fetching updates from hosts data sources.

 `--output <subfolder>`, or `-o <subfolder>`: place the generated source file in a subfolder.
 If the subfolder does not exist, it will be created.

 `--replace`, or `-r`: trigger replacing your active hosts

-`--skipstatichosts`, or `-s`: `false` (default) or `true`, omit the standard section, at the top containing lines like `127.0.0.1 localhost`.
-This is useful for configuring proximate DNS services on the local network.
+`--skipstatichosts`, or `-s`: `false` (default) or `true`, omit the standard `--section, at the top containing lines like `127.0.0.1 localhost`.
+This is `--useful for configuring proximate DNS services on the local network.

-`--zip`, or `-z`: `false` (default) or `true`, additionally create a zip archive of the hosts file named `hosts.zip`.
+`--zip`, or `-z`: `false` (default) or `true`, additionally create a zip `--archive of the hosts file named `hosts.zip`.

 ## How do I control which sources are unified?

 Add one or more  *additional* sources, each in a subfolder of the `data/` folder, and specify the `url` key in its `update.json` file.

 Add one or more *optional* extensions, which originate from subfolders of the `extensions/` folder.
-Again the url in `update.info` controls where this extension finds its updates.
+Again the url in `update.json` controls where this extension finds its updates.

 Create an *optional* `blacklist` file.
 The contents of this file (containing a listing of additional domains in `hosts` file format) are appended to the unified hosts file during the update process.
 A sample `blacklist` is included, and may be modified as you desire.

   * NOTE: The `blacklist` is not tracked by git, so any changes you make won't be overridden when you `git pull`   this repo from `origin` in the future.

 ### How do I include my own custom domain mappings?

 If you have custom hosts records, place them in file `myhosts`.
 The contents of this file are prepended to the unified hosts file during the update process.

 The `myhosts` file is not tracked by git, so any changes you make won't be overridden when you `git pull` this repo from `origin` in the future.

 ### How do I prevent domains from being included?

 The domains you list in the `whitelist` file are excluded from the final hosts file.

 The `whitelist` uses partial matching.
-Therefore if you whitelist `google-analytics.com`, that domain and all its subdomains won't be merged into the final hosts file.
+Therefore if you whitelist `google- analytics.com`, that domain and all its subdomains won't be merged into the final hosts file.

 The `whitelist` is not tracked by git, so any changes you make won't be overridden when you `git pull` this repo  from `origin` in the future.

 ## What is a hosts file?

 A hosts file, named `hosts` (with no file extension), is a plain-text file used by all operating systems to map hostnames to IP addresses.

 In most operating systems, the `hosts` file is preferential to `DNS`.
 Therefore if a domain name is resolved by the `hosts` file, the request never leaves your computer.

 Having a smart `hosts` file goes a long way towards blocking malware, adware, and other irritants.

 For example, to nullify requests to some doubleclick.net servers, adding these lines to your hosts file will do it:

     # block doubleClick's servers
     0.0.0.0 ad.ae.doubleclick.net